StefaniaDinica/DisasterMessagesClassification/README.md

         `python data/process_data.py data/disaster_messages.csv data/disaster_categories.csv data/DisasterResponse.db`
     - To run ML pipeline that trains classifier and saves `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl`
+    - Optionally, you can run ML pipeline that trains and saves the classifier and save the results to test files (specifying a test description and a test name).
+The test files will be saved in /tests folder.
+        `python models/train_classifier.py data/DisasterResponse.db models/classifier.pkl "This is a RandomSearch test" randomSearchTest`

 2. Go to `app` directory: `cd app`